jlperona-teaching/ecs154a-winter20/syllabus/syllabus.rst

 License and Attribution
 -----------------------

-Content is licensed under CC BY-NC 4.0.
+Content is licensed under CC BY-SA 4.0.
 See the LICENSE_ file for more information.

 Credit for the course layout and some of the content is given to Jason Lowe-Power of UC Davis.